 CURRENT & HISTORICAL DUES

-Just splitting out the high-level components of the monthly mandatory membership dues and listing out “headline” total dues historically by year is interesting, showing a bottom-line increase of around 50% since 2016.
+Just splitting out the high-level components of the monthly mandatory membership dues and listing out “headline” total dues historically by year is interesting, showing a bottom-line increase of around 50% since 2015, with annual increases far outpacing inflation.

 (1) Total dues calculations exclude additional (mandatory and optional) yearly “one-off” charges and levies such as vehicle registration(s), guest sticker(s), watercraft sticker(s), cart fee(s), boat registration(s), community club membership fees (e.g. Yacht Club, Fishing Club, Investment Club, etc.), ACH fee(s), Lake Preservation fee(s) etc.